Session 42 Breadcrumbs

 996, Inceptum 13th

 Guy’s feather quivers as he directs his spyglass across the bow.
 A strange airship, twice the size of the Verity, lies derelict on a small, heathland earthmote.
 Raring to see the glorious vessel up close, Captain Brush orders Tuperk to approach.
-Much like the Verity, the ship has no primary envelope.
+Much like the Verity, the ship has no dirigible balloon.
 Firien realises the ship must have propelled itself by magical means.
 Gomruss spots the name of the ship embossed on the hull in a curious circular script.
-It was tir’su, the writing system of the Gith language.
+He recognises it as tir’su, the writing system of the Gith language.
+The ship was a githyanki spelljammer!